abidlabs/groovy/README.md

 ## Installation

-Assuming you have Python 3.10 or higher already installed, run in your Terminal:
+Assuming you have Python 3.10 or higher already installed, run in your terminal:

 ```bash
 pip install groovy[full]